renaudholcombe/Spelunker/README.md

 ### Licensing et al.
 *Spelunker is not endorsed by or in any way connected with Splunk, Inc.*

-Spelunker is released under the MIT license.
+Spelunker is released under the MIT license:

 > The MIT License (MIT)
 > Copyright (c) 2017 Renaud Holcombe